OHMS coach, player, teacher team up to help stricken soccer player

 “I’ve seen sprains, breaks, all kinds of injuries, but this was my first experience with anaphylactic shock,” said Rugg.
 “There are some important takeaways from the day.
 Bad reactions go beyond swelling and respiration.
 Our first-aid kits don’t normally have EpiPens®, but after last week we are making sure they can be easily accessed.

-“We are very thankful to Pavo,” agreed Amanda Malo.
+“We are very thankful to Paavo,” agreed Amanda Malo.
 “It was good that he was there for Andy.
 It really helped.”

 Once at the hospital Malo continued to suffer from nausea and even with the Benadryl his throat was closing up so he was also given Prednisone.
 He was held for observation several hours before being released.
 His grandmother, Carol Malo, was the first to arrive.